tugraz-isds/rslidy/README.md

 [here](https://github.com/tugraz-isds/rslidy/releases/latest).

-To install and build Rslidy from source, use the following commands:
+To install and build Rslidy from source, use the following command:

 ```
 git clone "https://github.com/tugraz-isds/rslidy.git"
 ```
-Then, in the rslidy folder, if you want to run the project with npm, use the following commands:
+In the `rslidy/` folder, install the project dependencies with:
 ```
-npm install
-npx gulp
+yarn
 ```

-If you want to run the project with yarn, use the following commands:
+Then, build Rslidy with the command:
 ```
-yarn install
-yarn build
+npx gulp build
 ```

-The `rslidy/build` folder will then contain Rslidy's main files, as well as some example presentations, which can be copied and adapted to create new slide decks.
+The `rslidy/build` folder then contain Rslidy's main files, as well as some example presentations, which can be copied and adapted to create new slide decks.